 Biscoff is easily my first choice of biscuit to have with a cup of coffee.
 For me, its caramel flavour reminds me of Stroopwafels which is also a firm favourite of mine.
 To have them with cake is taking it to whole different level!

 The sponge base is just a classic sponge using Golden Caster Sugar so is so easy and quick to make.
 The magic is all in the buttercream.
 This uses the Biscoff spread to get the biscuit flavour onto the cake.
 The spread is literally something I just discovered this week and it’s safe to say it’s changed my life, I almost think it might have taken over my love for Nutella!

 These cupcakes are truely awesome and would impress any Biscoff lover, better yet, they’re so easy with just the one secret ingredient transforming such a simple cake!

-Recipe inspired you bakingmad
+Recipe adapted and inspired you bakingmad

 - 150g Margarine